BoxoFunL/ScatteredGazesAIBias/critical_framework/quick-start-guide.md

 # Quick Start Guide

-_Welcome to the Scattered Gazes exhibition reading list!_
+_Welcome to the Scattered Gazes exhibition reading list._
 This guide is designed for those seeking **maximum insight with minimum time investment**.

 ---